theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-one/thag1.92.md

 bookHidden: true
 ---

-# 1.92 Samiddhi
+# 1.92 Vijaya

-The Blessed One taught me the Dhamma,
-For the abandoning of all attachments,
-For the ending of craving,
-For dispassion, cessation, and nibbāna.
+The one whose defilements are dried up,
+Who’s not attached to food,
+Whose resort is the liberation
+That is signless and empty:
+Their track is hard to trace,
+Like that of birds in the sky.

 ## Notes